PoMingChen/HelloGithub2/Handout.md

 ### this is the repo for Github minicourse in E.Major

-#### GTD

-the Chinese word

-what's gist?

-what are the good plug-in on Github （not included in class)?

-Is there any time to get more understanding on bookdown(the `pandoc` package)

----

 #### Course Outline :

  1. what is Git (a version control system) (介紹觀念，很重要）